b-tsao/bored-games/README.md

 Packages the minimal necessities for production deployment.<br />
 The npm package is ready for publishing!

-The package can be deployed after unpacking and running `npm install` and `npm start`.
+The package can be deployed after unpacking and running `npm install --only=production` and `npm start`.

 Alternatively, the Docker directory contains build and update scripts for docker deployment.